About Us

 Loves: Hiking, baking, gardening, relaxing on the lakeshore, spending time with her husband, son, farm animals, and French bulldogs.

-Payten Fischer, Assistant Director | Lead Tots Guide
+Payten Gibson, Assistant Director | Lead Tots Guide

 Today’s Procrastination is tomorrow’s regret.